-**If you want the PDF version of the verse we used so that you can replicate our easy DIY farmhouse wood signs, you can leave your email address below and I’ll send it right over.
+**If you want the PDF version of the verse we used so that you can replicate our easy DIY farmhouse wood signs, you can sign up for my FREE email newsletter, and I will send it right over!

 Step 7: Flip the paper over and scribble over where the letters are